Jamie Braddock: Fictional character biography

 Jamie is the oldest son of Dr. James and Elisabeth Braddock.
 Nearly a decade older than his siblings, the twins Brian and Elisabeth ("Betsy"), Jamie had a relatively isolated childhood.

-He made his name as a financial genius and was also a successful race car driver.
-He headed Braddock Industries, a company that flourished under his leadership.
-Eventually, He discovered his brother's secret identity as Captain Britain and assisted him on several occasions.
-In his spare time, however, Jamie started to make illegal bets and his debts grew.
-Soon he became involved with various illegal activities in order to pay his debts.
-Starting out with minor crimes, Jamie eventually became involved with robbery, murder, and slave-trading in Africa, resulting in him being kidnapped by Doctor Crocodile, an African scientist (also a former R.C.X. agent).
-He forced Jamie to contact his brother, thinking that Brian was involved with Jamie's crimes as well.
-Crocodile's witch-doctor created a hallucination for Brian so that she and Crocodile could observe Brian's reaction to the crimes Jamie had committed.
-Convinced that Brian was innocent, Crocodile told Brian the truth about his brother's actions.
-Shocked and furious, Brian abandoned Jamie to his fate.
+Jamie becomes a financial genius and successful race car driver.
+He is the head of Braddock Industries, a company that flourishes under his leadership.
+Eventually, Jamie discovers Brian's secret identity as Captain Britain and assists him on several occasions.
+In his spare time, Jamie begins making illegal bets and accumulates debt.
+Soon, he becomes involved with various illegal activities to pay his debts.
+Starting out with minor crimes, Jamie eventually becomes involved with robbery, murder, and slave-trading in Africa, resulting in him being kidnapped by the scientist Doctor Crocodile.
+Jamie's treatment at the hands of Doctor Crocodile activates his latent mutant ability to warp reality in his immediate environment.
+Sat-Yr-9 learns of Jamie's recently emerged powers and hires Technet to free him.
+However, Jamie easily defeats Technet and transforms Doctor Crocodile into a crocodile before leaving with Sat-Yr-9.